Committed to helping everyone achieve their full potential

 As set out in Blick Rothenberg’s Pathway strategy, we are committed to improving the diversity of our workforce across all levels by building a culture that’s genuinely inclusive, a culture where everyone can fulfil their potential and can be themselves.

 The UK Government requires all employers with 250 or more employees to annually disclose their gender pay gap using the following metrics:

 - Mean gender pay gap using hourly pay

 - Median gender pay gap using hourly pay

 - Mean bonus gender pay gap

 - Proportion of men and women receiving bonuses

-- Proportion of men and women in each pay quartile.
+- Proportion of men and women in each pay quarter

-The data in our gender pay analysis, taken at 5 April 2018, has been calculated using the standard methodologies set out in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
+The data in our gender pay analysis is a snapshot at 5 April 2022, and has been calculated using the standard methodologies set out in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Our Gender Pay and Bonus Gap Data